![]() |

 1923-1935 Served by H. B. Cole.

 1926 Women's Missionary Union organized by Mrs. Dorcas Johnson of Deep Creek with 15 enrolled.
-This led to Sunbeams (Mission Friends), GAs (Girls in Action), RAs (Royal Ambassadors) and YWAs (Acteens) as well as adult mission groups (circles).
+This led to Sunbeams, Girls in Action, Royal Ambassadors and YWAs as well as adult mission groups.

 1930's Baptism took place in Blackwater River on the Gilbert Farm.
 "Shall We Gather at the River" was sung at each service.
 Mrs. Blanche Baxter donated glass front bookcase to the church.